arkoc/blog/content/posts/the-history-of-interop.md

 ## Bitcoin

 Let's step back and remember how it all started and how this problem was created.
 It began with Bitcoin.
 Once Bitcoin was live, for the first time in human history, we had a digital, non-replicable piece of information.
-I like to phrase it this way because we had digital money long before Bitcoin, and we still have it now in online banking systems; in fact, most money is digital anyway.
-The innovation of Bitcoin was that you now had a piece of information — a bunch of 1s and 0s — that could not simply be copy-pasted.
-Before Bitcoin, you (or someone else) could just replicate all the 1s and 0s and end up with the same original data, with no difference between the original and the copy.
-And then, Bitcoin was born, as an implementation of digital currency.

-Anyway, this is not a post about Bitcoin.
 Fast-forward to October 2011: Bitcoin saw tremendous growth.
 In June 2011, it reached a $200M market cap (then quickly dropped to $30M, just to remind you what this space looked like).
 Block production became much more expensive than when it started.
-In 2010, just two leading zeros were necessary for mining.
+In 2010, just two leading zeros were necessary for mining, in 2011 it skyreocketed to 5-6 zeros.

-A quick info: mining is the process where miners combine the block with some random data and calculate a HASH function on top of that information.
-Mining difficulty was determined by how many zeros should be included in the hash for it to be accepted.
-For this, miners have a `NONCE` field that they can manipulate with the original block data to produce a hash with the required zeros.
-It's almost impossible to guess, so miners use brute force; the more zeros required in the hash, the more exponentially (or by some other function) difficult mining becomes.
-So, back to 2011: mining complexity increased from 1-2 to 5-6 zeros.
 For the curious, now it's 20.

 ## Litecoin